Manhunt underway in deadly Istanbul nightclub attack

 Istanbul (CNN)A manhunt is underway in Turkey for an unknown attacker who opened fire on New Year's revelers in an Istanbul nightclub.

 At least 39 clubgoers were killed and nearly 70 were hospitalized after the suspect entered the Reina nightclub early Sunday and started shooting.
+An American was among the injured, but it was not clear if the person needed to be transported to a hospital.

 Turkey's Prime Minister, Binali Yildirim, said he believes the attacker will be found soon.

 "There is strong coordination and we will find him, no delay," he told reporters gathered outside an Istanbul hospital, where Yildirim had been visiting people injured in the attack.

 Despite no group yet claiming responsibility, Turkish authorities quickly characterized the attack as the work of terrorists.